claudecodeguide.dev

 git worktree remove ../my-app-hotfix

-Claude Code works best with focused sessions -- one task, one context, one branch.
-Worktrees let you run multiple focused sessions in parallel:
+Claude Code works best with focused sessions: one task, one context, one branch.
+Worktrees let you run multiple focused sessions in parallel without any of them stepping on each other.

 Session 1 (in ~/projects/my-app/): "Build the new dashboard feature" Session 2 (in ~/projects/my-app-hotfix/): "Fix the auth bug" Session 3 (in ~/projects/my-app-docs/): "Update the API documentation"

 Each Claude session sees only its own branch.
-No confusion.
-No accidental edits to the wrong branch.
-No context bleed.
+No confusion, no accidental edits to the wrong branch, no context bleed between tasks.

 Claude Code's sub-agents can work in separate worktrees.
 The main agent coordinates while each sub-agent works on its own branch in its own directory: